 Because massive amounts of cholesterol are needed for growth, the question remains-where does the fetal cholesterol originate?
 Every membrane requires cholesterol with especially high amounts in neuronal cells.
-Thus, for a baby that weights 4.5 kg, almost 15 g of cholesterol is required by the body as the peripheral tissues and liver contain ≈2.2 mg cholesterol/g wet weight tissue and the brain contains ≈8 mg cholesterol/g tissue at birth [reviewed in (42, 43)].
+Thus, for a baby that weighs 4.5 kg, almost 15 g of cholesterol is required by the body as the peripheral tissues and liver contain \approx 2.2 mg cholesterol/g wet weight tissue and the brain contains \approx 8 mg cholesterol/g tissue at birth (reviewed in 42,43).
 As the fetus is not in steady state, more cholesterol is accrued by the fetal body as compared to that being removed.
-In fact, very little cholesterol is lost from the fetus as bile acid production is poorly developed in the fetal liver.
-The only net loss of cholesterol is in the form of steroid hormone synthesis, which does indeed occur in the adrenal glands during gestation (44).
+In fact, very little cholesterol is lost from the fetus as bile acid production is poorly developed in the fetal liver and little would be expected to be lost through the GI tract in utero.
+The only net loss of cholesterol is in the form of steroid hormone synthesis, which does indeed occur in the adrenal glands during gestation (44), though in very small quantities.

 The fetus has two sources of cholesterol.
 One source is that synthesized de novo.
-The rates of sterol synthesis are much greater in the fetus than in the adult in several species (38, 43, 45-48), including humans (43).
-In fact, a significant proportion of the fetal cholesterol can be accounted for by that which is synthesized de novo (45, 49-51).
-Cholesterol synthesis rates appear to be regulated less rigidly than that which occurs in adults (46), possibly reflecting the massive tissue requirements of the fetus.
-Whereas sterol synthesis rates are markedly suppressed in adult tissues with elevated cholesterol concentrations, sterol synthesis rates are suppressed only marginally in fetal tissues with similar elevations of cholesterol concentrations as that in adult tissues.
-One of the key regulators of cholesterol biosynthesis is sterol regulatory element-binding protein-2 (SREBP2) (52).
+The rates of sterol synthesis are much greater in the fetus than in the adult in several species (38,43,45-48), including humans (43).
+In fact, a significant proportion of the fetal cholesterol can be accounted for by de novo synthesis (45,49-51).
+Cholesterol synthesis rates appear to be regulated less rigidly than in adults (46), possibly reflecting the massive tissue requirements of the Whereas sterol synthesis rates are markedly fetus. suppressed in adult tissues with elevated cholesterol concentrations, sterol synthesis rates are suppressed only marginally in fetal tissues with similar elevations of cholesterol concentrations as that in adult tissues.
+One of the key regulators of cholesterol biosynthesis is sterol regulatory element-binding protein-2 (SREBP2) 52.
 Processing of SREBP-2 from the inactive form to the mature active form enhances cholesterol synthesis.
 In adult tissues, increases in cellular cholesterol levels will reduce the processing of the SREBP-2 to the mature active form through a number of proteins present in the Golgi apparatus and endoplasmic reticulum.
 In the fetus, we found what appeared to be constitutive processing of the SREBPs, leading to a fully active sterol biosynthetic pathway, regardless of cholesterol levels within the tissues.
 This same lack of regulation in fetal tissues was found when fetal hepatocytes were treated with lipoprotein-cholesterol (53) and when fetuses were exposed to polyunsaturated fatty acids in vivo (54).
-Regulation still occurs however as estrogens, glucocorticoids, and progesterone all lead to increased fetal sterol synthesis rates (55).
+Regulation still occurs, however, as estrogens, glucocorticoids, and progesterone all lead to increased fetal sterol synthesis rates (55).